-The 2017 Disability Justice Place Symposium was held on Thursday 2 November where current and future directions in justice for vulnerable people was discussed.
+The 2017 Disability Justice Place Symposium was held on Thursday 2 November where current and future directions in justice for vulnerable people were discussed.
 Keynote speakers included community representative Margie Charlesworth, Jonathan Doak, Professor of Criminal Justice at Nottingham Trent University and Dr Emily Henderson, academic and lawyer from New Zealand.

 The 2016 Disability Justice Plan Symposium featured 2 half-day events for community members and criminal justice sector personnel.